oktadev/okta-play-oidc-example/README.md

     sbt run

-After making these changes, you should be good to go!
 If you have any issues, please create an issue in this project and I'll do my best to help.